How to Foam Roll for Runner's Knee: A 5-Minute Routine

 Should you foam roll your knee?

-You should never foam roll your knee joint directly as it could cause serious injury, but foam rolling the muscles above your knee is an effective way to treat knee issues.
+You should never foam roll or use a rolling stick directly on your knee as it could cause serious injury, but foam rolling the muscles above your knee is an effective way to treat knee issues.

 How often should I foam roll as a runner?